Cristiano Ronaldo deserves Ballon d'Or over Lionel Messi, claims Tim Cahill | Goal.com

 “The elimination in Champions (League) does not change anything, he is the number one in everything."

-Both players have one more match on the season, with Messi facing a Copa del Rey final on Saturday while Ronaldo and Juventus have their Serie A finale Sunday against Sampdoria.
+Both players have one more match this season, with Messi facing a Copa del Rey final on Saturday while Ronaldo and Juventus have their Serie A finale Sunday against Sampdoria.